-The award is named after the late Gisela Spieker, PhD (UC ’61), was a first-generation college graduate whose family immigrated to the United States in the aftermath of World War II.
+The award is named after the late Gisela Spieker, PhD (UC ’61), whose family immigrated to the United States from Germany in the aftermath of World War II.

 Lisa Jackson (E ’83) is vice president of Environment, Policy and Social Initiatives for Apple.
 Previously she served as Administrator of the U.S. Environmental Protection Agency under President Barack Obama.
-This year, the Tulane Alumni Association recognized Jackson by naming its highest award for professional achievement in her honor.
+The Tulane Alumni Association recognized Jackson by naming its highest award for professional achievement in her honor.

-The Lisa Jackson Professional Achievement Award will be given annually to alumni who have distinguished themselves through their professional accomplishments, and whose contributions honor the legacy of excellence at Tulane University.
+The Lisa Jackson Professional Achievement Award is given annually to alumni who have distinguished themselves through their professional accomplishments, and whose contributions honor the legacy of excellence at Tulane University.

 Janice Foster (L ’70) was the first Black woman to graduate with a law degree from Tulane, two years after Michael Starks became the first Black student to earn his Juris Doctor.
 She was only the second Black law graduate.
 A full 50 years later, with a career that has been spent at Jones Walker practicing estate planning, estate administration and tax law, Foster’s legacy includes membership in the 2020 Class of the Tulane Law School Hall of Fame and the Janice Foster Emerging Leader Award, which recognizes early-career Tulane Law alumni who have distinguished themselves for their leadership and service to the profession and the larger community.